Terra Madre Salone del Gusto

-Organized by Slow Food, the Region of Piedmont and the City of Turin, Terra Madre Salone del Gusto is an international gastronomy exhibition that takes places every two years in Turin, bringing together food producers and artisans from across the world.
+Organized by Slow Food, the Region of Piedmont and the City of Turin, Terra Madre Salone del Gusto is an international gastronomy exhibition that takes place every two years in Turin, bringing together food producers and artisans from across the world.
 The event is composed of a large market and other activities including conferences, forums, workshops, tastings and cooking lessons.